cbcrg/tcoffee/docs/tcoffee_manual.rst

   method -infile=<infile> -outfile=<outfile>

 Clustalw can be replaced with any method using a similar syntax.
 If the program you want to use cannot be run this way, you can either write a perl wrapper that fits the bill or write a tc_method file adapted to your program (cf next section).
 This special method (em, external method) uses the following syntax:

 ::

   em@<method>@<aln_mode:pairwises_pairwise|multiple>

 Customizing an external method (with parameters) for T-Coffee
 -------------------------------------------------------------
 T-Coffee can run external methods, using a tc_method file that can be used in place of an established method.
 Two such files are incorporated in T-Coffee.
-You can dump them and customize them according to your needs:
+You can dump them and customize them according to your needs.
 For instance if you have ClustalW installed, you can use the following file to run the

 ::